Cairns Steel Fabricators

 Workplace rehabilitation procedures have been developed to support this policy.
 The procedures define key terms, describe key roles and outline steps in the return to work process.
 A copy of the procedure can be viewed by phoning our Cairns office.

-Our rehabilitation and return to work coordinator is Ian Morrison.
+Our rehabilitation and return to work coordinator is Paul Walford.

 Mr Sean Adams